dimits-ts/coffee-ui/documentation/report.md

 Our findings indicate that our responders feel that our main screens are well understood, but there are complaints about our general design.
 These (according to open answers given at the end of the questionnaire), concerned the font, images and background color used.
-Many of these complaints were addressed, while others, such as the images, would be corrected in the next development cycle due to missing assets.

-#### Mock-ups
+### Mock-ups

 This section includes all the final mock-up screens developed during the 1st development cycle.